-- 1.1 Firefighter pensions are devolved to Welsh Ministers under the Fire and Rescue Services Act 2004.
-There are currently three Pensions Schemes for Firefighters in Wales: the Firefighters Pensions Scheme 1992 (PPS), the New Firefighters Pension Scheme 2007 (FPS 2007) and the Firefighters Pension Scheme (2015). - 1.2 The PSPA 2013 received Royal Assent on 25 April 2013 and has lead to the reform of public service pension schemes based on the recommendations outlined by the Independent Public Service Committee led by Lord Hutton.

-- 1.3 The PSPA 2013 sets out the new arrangements for the creation of schemes for the payment of pensions and other benefits.
-The PSPA 2013 provides powers to Ministers to create such schemes according to a common framework of requirements.
-The PSPA 2013 gives powers to the Pensions Regulator to operate a system of independent oversight of the operation of these Schemes. - 1.4 Under the terms of the PSPA 2013, the Fire & Rescue Authority is the recognised Scheme Manager and as such needs to identify through which mechanism it intends to fulfil its role and obligations.
+- 1.1 Firefighter pensions are devolved to Welsh Ministers under the Fire & Rescue Services Act 2004.
+The Pension Schemes for Firefighters in Wales are: the Firefighters Pensions Scheme 1992 (PPS), the New Firefighters Pension Scheme 2007 (FPS 2007), the Firefighters Pension Scheme (2015) and the RDS Modified Scheme. - 1.2 The PSPA 2013 set out the new arrangements for the creation of schemes for the payment of pensions and other benefits.
+It provides powers to Ministers to create such schemes according to a common framework of requirements.
+The PSPA 2013 gives powers to the Pensions Regulator to operate a system of independent oversight of the operation of these schemes. - 1.3 Under the terms of the PSPA 2013 the Fire and Rescue Authority is the recognised Scheme Manager, and as such needs to identify through which mechanism it intends to fulfil its role and obligations.

-- 2.1 Governance requirements are set out in the Public Service Pensions Act 2013 puts in place the legislative framework for the new governance arrangements for public services pension schemes.
-This includes the establishment of a "Local Pension Board".
-Due to the devolved nature of Firefighter pension schemes under the Public Service Pensions Act 2013 the Welsh Ministers are the Responsible Authority for the Firefighter Pension Scheme in Wales. - 2.2 The "Local Pension Board" needed to be established from 1 April 2015 and forms part of the Public Service (Firefighters) Pensions (Wales) Regulations.
-Members will be aware that the Fire & Rescue Authority formally established its Local Fire Pension Board at its meeting on 14 March 2015. - 2.3 The term "Local Pension Board" means the Local Pension Board for the South Wales Fire & Rescue Authority, administering authority for the South Wales Fire & Rescue Authority (firefighters' pensions fund) as required under the Public Service Pensions Act 2013. - 2.4 "Scheme Manager" means the South Wales Fire & Rescue Authority as the administering authority for South Wales Fire & Rescue Authority (firefighters' pensions fund). - 2.5 "Scheme" the Firefighters Pensions Scheme 1992 (PPS), the New Firefighters Pension Scheme 2007 (FPS 2007) and the Firefighters Pension Scheme (2015). - 2.6 "Scheme Administrator" is identified as Rhondda Cynon Taf Pension Section who administer all the relevant public sector pension schemes on behalf of South Wales Fire & Rescue Authority via a service level agreement.

-- 2.7 Each Local Pension Board is required to assist its Scheme Manager (the Fire & Rescue Authority) to: - secure compliance with the 2015 Scheme regulations, and with any other provisions relating to the governance, administration of the scheme and provision of pension benefits by the relevant FRA; and - secure compliance with the requirements imposed by the scheme and any connected scheme by the Pensions Regulator. - ensure the effective and efficient governance and administration of the Scheme. - 2.8 The Scheme Manager must be satisfied that a person appointed to a Local Pension Board, representing either the employer or members of the Scheme, must have relevant understanding and capacity both initially and on an on-going basis throughout the term of their appointment.
+- 2.1 The Fire and Rescue Authority formally established its Local Fire Pension Board at its meeting on 14 March, 2015, and as such came into being with effect from 1 April 2015. - 2.2 The term 'Local Pension Board' means the Local Pension Board for the South Wales Fire and Rescue Authority.
+It is the administering authority for the South Wales Fire and Rescue Authority (Firefighters pension fund), as required under the Public Service Pensions Act 2013. - 2.3 'Scheme Manager' means the South Wales Fire and Rescue Authority as the administering authority for South Wales Fire and Rescue Authority (Firefighters pension fund). - 2.4 'Scheme' the Firefighters Pension Scheme 1992 (PPS), the New Firefighters Pension Scheme 2007 (FPS 2007), the Firefighters Pension Scheme (2015) and the RDS Modified Scheme. - 2.5 'Scheme Administrator' is identified as Rhondda Cynon Taff Pension Section who administer all the relevant public sector pension schemes on behalf of South Wales Fire and Rescue Authority via a service level agreement. - 2.6 Each Local Pension Board is required to assist its Scheme Manager (the Fire and Rescue Authority) to: - Secure compliance with the 2015 Scheme regulations, and with any other provisions relating to the governance, administration of the scheme, and provision of pension benefits by the relevant Fire and Rescue Authority; and - Secure compliance with the requirements imposed by the scheme and any connected scheme by the Pensions Regulator. - Ensure the effective and efficient governance and administration of the Scheme. - 2.7 The Scheme Manager must be satisfied that a person appointed to a Local Pension Board, representing either the employer or members of the Scheme, has relevant understanding and capacity both initially and on an on-going basis throughout the term of their appointment.
 Former Firefighters (including pensioner members if no longer employed as a Firefighter) cannot be a member representative.
-In terms of employer representatives these are appointed for the purpose of representing employers and maybe, but are not limited to, Councillors or Officers of the FRA. - 2.9 An Officer or Member of the Fire & Rescue Authority which is responsible for making decisions on the pension scheme (apart from any function relating to a Local Pension Board or the Firefighters' Pension Scheme Advisory Board for Wales) is not permitted to be a Member of the Local Pension Board as the Local Pension Board may be scrutinizing the decisions of that Officer or Member. - 2.10 The Scheme Manager may wish to require Members appointed to a Local Pension Board to undertake specific training both initially and during the terms of their appointment and to require the Local Pension Board to maintain records of individual attendance and modules undertaken.

-3.1 Set out below is a comparative table identifying the composition of current pension scheme Members:
+In terms of employer representatives these are appointed for the purpose of representing employers and maybe, but are not limited to, Councillors of the Fire and Rescue Authority.

+- 2.8 An officer or Member of the Fire and Rescue Authority which is responsible for making decisions on the pension scheme (apart from any function relating to a Local Pension Board or the Firefighters Pension Scheme Advisory Board for Wales) is not permitted to a be a member of the Local Pension Board as the Local Pension Board may be scrutinizing the decisions of that officer or Member. - 2.9 Set out below is a comparative table identifying the composition of current pension scheme members: